hillal20/react-advanced-typescript/READMEJAVA.md

 ## 4 \*\* why String is immutable in java

-- because the Sting pool to protect the shared reference
+- because the String pool to protect the shared reference
-- and for security since string is share in lot of places : file system , networking, db ...
+- and for security since string is shared in lot of places : file system , networking, db ...

 ## 6 \*\* Marker Interface